uzzielperez/uzzielperez.github.io/_posts/2020-07-16-Tomber-les-masques.md

 Sometimes, my idea of laughing at myself seems like I am making fun of other's struggles.
 I didn't mean to do so.
 We all cope differently.
 What I write here are reflections of the things I have been working on personally.

 I guess during our worst and rawest days we reveal what we are at the very core.
-And that core, is a reflection of who we are today and how we've grown over the years. *Tomber les masques*.
+And that core, is a reflection of who we are today, how we've grown over the years, and what we still need to work on. *Tomber les masques*.
 The masks have fallen.

 I was for a while pining for my friends in Tuscaloosa.
 But I also knew that I will be far for a while.
 The pandemic was a setback.
 Travel bans abound.
 While physics is a priority, right now, am also trying a new way of getting work done and also "living".
 I'm actually on the fun parts, to be honest.
 Now am feeling a lot better I should close down on Phase II on physics analysis and the latest software issue soon (big chunk finished last week).
-Hopefully, I will write more physics entries and some more projects that I've been doing lately.
+Hopefully, I will write more physics entries and some documentation on projects that I've been doing lately.

 My forehead hurts. haha.
 Next time, I won't get so lost in my thoughts while walking.